 Our Early Years sessions use a story as a springboard from which we explore the seasons.
 This way we capture the children’s imaginations as we explore the woodland environment.

-Two of the sessions we offer are described below, but we can offer tailor made sessions based on other books such as ‘The listening walk’ by Paul Showers or ‘The Gruffalo’ by Julia Donaldson.
+Examples of the sessions we offer are described below, but we can offer tailor made sessions based on other books such as ‘The listening walk’ by Paul Showers or ‘The Gruffalo’ by Julia Donaldson.

 At the start of this session we will read ‘Superworm’ by Julia Donaldson and discuss the creatures in the story.
 The children will then go on minibeast hunt and will identify the invertebrates seen.
 They will be taught how to handle invertebrates and observe them closely.
 The children will then have the opportunity to make a wormery which they can take back to their school.
 The session finishes with a team work activity to build a trap for Wizard Lizard.

 The session will begin with a walk through the woodland to observe the seasonal changes in the wood and to collect natural materials.
 The children will then listen to the story Dream Catcher by Audrey Osofsky.
 In small groups the children will have the opportunity to make their own dream catcher using the natural materials they collected on their nature walk.